ibois-epfl/TTool/docs/6dof_pose_estimation.md

     - Differentiable rendering :)

 3. [End-to-End 6-DoF Object Pose Estimation Through Differentiable Rasterization ](https://link.springer.com/chapter/10.1007/978-3-030-11015-4_53)
-    - The initial pose estimation is done with the CNN to predict both the class and the 6DoF at simultaneously.
+    - The initial pose estimation is done with the PoseCNN to predict both the class and the 6DoF at simultaneously.
     - The loss of the pose is the MSE of the element in the predicted pose and the true pose matrix.
     - The classification loss is the cross-entropy function (to which we don't have to pay attention)
     - The paper then refine the estimated pose with the differentiable renderer, but what is interesting and useful is that they use the silhouette of the 3D model.
 This means that the model does not need to have a accurate texture or the notion of the lighting which is much simpler than to have a realistic rendering method.